Bch-Box/miniatm-bitcoin-cash/index.md

 MiniATM is a compact and simple Bitcoin Cash ATM with added POS functionality.
 1/3 the size and price of existing market solutions, it is a simple one-way Fiat-to-Crypto in-a-box solution to spread BCH adoption.

-The size and simplicity of the design allows for a seamless integration a wide range of retail locations.
+The size and simplicity of the design allows for a seamless integration in a wide range of retail locations.
 Units are securely fixed on walls by tamper proof metal brackets and safety cables used for over-the-counter locations.

 ![image](https://i.imgur.com/rxN2bva.jpg)